peilun-he/PDSim/README.md

 library(PDSim)
 ```

-If you don't have PDSim installed, please refer [Installation](#installation).
+If you don't have PDSim installed, please refer to [Installation](#installation).

-Next, we specify the necessary global setups:
+Next, we specify the necessary global setup:

 ```r
 n_obs <- 100 # number of observations